 The crowdsale was a success with 38.13 million Gemz sold to 1,500 buyers at a total price of 2,633 bitcoin ($780,000 in January 2015).
 The additional 11.87 million gemz not sold were “burned”, or taken out of circulation, so as not to dilute shareholder value.
 An additional $400,000 in seed capital was invested by Magma Ventures, bringing total capitalization to ~$1.2 million.

 The Distribution of Gemz, and How they are Traded

 The Genesis block, or the initial digital creation of the gemz currency, took place on November 7th 2014, with 100 million gemz created on Counterparty and distributed into wallets of the investors according to their Koinify investment.
-Counterparty, which itself is a layer sitting on top of the bitcoin protocol, passes transactions of gemz directly to the bitcoin blockchain, where they are cryptographically recorded along with standard bitcoin transactions.
-Gemz are available on a number of large exchanges for trade against bitcoin - most notably on Poloniex which accounts for the lion's share of trading volume.
+Counterparty, which itself is a layer sitting on top of the bitcoin protocol, passes transactions of gemz directly to the bitcoin blockchain, where they are cryptographically recorded along with standard bitcoin transactions. find here a list of exchanges that offer get gems.

 So to recap – GetGems is built on top of Telegram’s messaging app, with an integrated wallet and the ability to send via text message the native currency gemz, which were generated at Counterparty and allocated to investors who took part in an initial coin offering on Koinify.
 Gemz transactions are recorded through the Counterparty protocol directly on the bitcoin blockchain, providing an exceptional level of security.
 I have seen the future, and it is now.
 Truly an innovation from start to finish.
 But can it work?
 Is there a demand, and how can a network effect be established to give GetGems staying power?